Peanut butter and chocolate, is there a better union of foods?

 I was at the market the other day and saw Reese’s Pieces on sale for $1.
 Yes, $1!
-They’re hard enough to resist as is, but at this bargain price, I knew I couldn’t pass this deal up.
-In fact, why not stock up to use for baking?
+They’re hard enough to resist as is, but at this bargain price I knew I couldn’t pass on this deal.
+In fact, I bought four. 🙂

-After indulging in one too many Reese’s Pieces, I decided to take the remaining candies to experiment and use in cookies.
+After indulging in one too many Reese’s Pieces, I decided to experiment with the remaining candies to come up with a Reese’s Pieces cookie.